-About a week later, my attempt to get on with my life continued.
-I was not sure what this would all entail.
+My attempt to get on with my life continued.
+I was not sure what this would entail.
 However, I did promise my parents I would look into joining a local grieving support group.
 Goodness, just the thought of it makes me want to run away.
-But my Dad and Mom assured me that this was something that could be beneficial to what I have been through.
+But my dad and mom assured me that this was something that could be beneficial.

 To get both my mother and father off my back, I agreed to attend the local group in Lansing.
 It’s the only one I can find on such short notice.
 This isn’t something I really want to deal with, but it’s better now than later.